riscv/riscv-v-spec/README.md

 [Version 1.0](https://github.com/riscv/riscv-v-spec/releases/tag/v1.0) has been frozen and as of this writing is undergoing public review.

-For the current stable release is is a release candidate for the v1.0 frozen spec for public review - it is not the v1.0 frozen spec.

 The _previous_ stable releases are [v1.0-rc](https://github.com/riscv/riscv-v-spec/releases/tag/v1.0-rc1),
 [v0.10](https://github.com/riscv/riscv-v-spec/releases/tag/v0.10),